rmpurp/ryme/README.md

 @@Date=2020-01-01
 ```

 You can specify a ISO-8601 date including the time to order posts on the same day.
+Make sure the date you enter matches which folder the file is put into.

 ## Usage
 1. Install node modules using `npm install`.